E-Police home | Easy400 | System i home

 It defaults to QSYS/QSYSOPR.

-However, other message queues can be handled, see later in this page.
+However, other message queues can be handled, see topic 2.1 above.

 • Workstn to receive messages